-Dr. Carpenter is a symbolic and environmental anthropologist with experience in sustainable development.
-Her teaching interests include the theoretical history of environmental anthropology and the history of thought in development and conservation.
-She often pairs lectures on discourses (of participation, sustainable development, wilderness, community, etc.) with lectures on how all these things look in practice (in specific case studies).
-Dr. Carpenter teaches or team-teaches the following courses:
+Dr. Carpenter is an environmental anthropologist with experience in conservation and sustainable development.
+Her teaching interests include the theoretical history of environmental anthropology and the history of social science thought about conservation and sustainable development.
+Dr. Carpenter teaches the following courses:

-- Environmental Anthropology, a new undergraduate course on the history of environmental anthropology, with Michael R. Dove.
+- Environmental Anthropology, an undergraduate course on the history of environmental anthropology.
 Topics include: questioning the nature-culture dichotomy, the relation between social organization and ecology, the debate about swidden agriculture, the idea of the self-sufficient community, indigeneity, environmental movements, sense of place, and constructions of the environment.

 - Social Science of Conservation & Development, a graduate seminar intended to provide a fundamental understanding of the social aspects involved in implementing conservation and sustainable development projects, based my my book, Power in Conservation.
 The stance throughout will be on how these things shape the practice of conservation and sustainable development.